Neymar: 2025: Injuries, match-winning performances and avoiding relegation

-He scored his first goal after returning ten days later, netting the opener in a 3–1 home win over Água Santa through a penalty; he also assisted Guilherme in the club's third goal, and received another Man of the Match award.
-On 23 February, Neymar scored directly from a corner kick in a 3–0 win over Inter de Limeira, and earned another Man of the Match.
+Neymar scored his first goal after returning ten days later, netting the opener in a 3–1 home win over Água Santa through a penalty; he also assisted Guilherme in the club's third goal, and received another Man of the Match award.
+On 23 February, Neymar scored directly from a corner kick in a 3–0 win over Inter de Limeira, and earned the Man of the Match award again.
 With his physical fitness experiencing an improvement compared to his time at Al-Hilal, he would make his Série A debut on 13 March, coming on as a substitute 1–0 loss against Fluminense.
+In the same month, he was awarded the Best Goal of the 2025 Campeonato Paulista for the direct corner kick goal in February.
 On 16 April, Neymar wore the number 100 jersey for the match against Atlético Mineiro which resulted in a 2–0 win, landmarking his 100th match at the Vila Belmiro; he would feature in only 32 minutes during the match, however, and was subbed off after suffering an injury.

-Neymar spent more than a month sidelined before returning in 2025 Copa do Brasil match against CRB in Maceió; coming on as a second-half substitute, he converted his penalty in the shoot-out, but his side was knocked out.
-Neymar also came on from the bench in a 1–0 away win over Vitória on 25 May, before returning to the starting line-up seven days later in a match against Botafogo.
+Neymar spent more than a month sidelined before returning in 2025 Copa do Brasil match against CRB in Maceió on 22 May; coming on as a second-half substitute, he converted his penalty in the shoot-out, but his side was knocked out.
+Neymar returned to the starting line-up on 1 June in a match against Botafogo.
 Deployed as a false nine, he played for 76 minutes in the match before being sent off after handballing; Santos eventually lost the match 1–0, with the opponent's goal coming ten minutes after his ejection.

 On 24 June, Santos announced Neymar's contract renewal until the end of the year, with an option for a further six months.
 The club's president Marcelo Teixeira said that Neymar's return to Santos has led to record-breaking social media growth and significant commercial gains for the club.
-On his first match after the renewal, he scored the winner in a 1–0 home success over Flamengo on 16 July.
+On his first match after the renewal, he scored the winner in a 1–0 home win over Flamengo on 16 July.

-On 4 August, Neymar scored twice in a 3–1 win against Juventude, enhancing Santos' hopes of remaining in the top division.
-In September, he suffered another thigh injury while training, and spent 48 days sidelined before returning to action.
+On 4 August, Neymar scored twice in a 3–1 win against Juventude, increasing Santos' hopes of remaining in the top division.
+In September, Santos coach Juan Pablo Vojvoda praised Neymar as "one of the greatest in history".
+In the same month, he suffered another thigh injury while training, and spent 48 days sidelined before returning to action.
+Later that year, on 3 December, he scored his first hat-trick since his return in a 3–0 away win over Juventude, helping Santos to move out the relegation zone.
+The goals took his goal tally for Santos to 150.